Covide

 Covide is a Portuguese freguesia ("civil parish"), located in the municipality of Terras de Bouro in the district of Braga.
 The population in 2011 was 343, in an area of 19.87 km2.
 The village is located on the outskirts of the Peneda-Gerês National Park.
+The Via Nova, a Roman road crosses through the village.

+The village received attention during the COVID-19 pandemic due to the village's name sounding similar to the name of the disease.